 By 2009 Israel was making progress on the upper- and medium-tier ballistic missile defense systems (Arrow-3 and David's Sling, respectively).
 By March 2009 the Israel Air Force had established a new anti-aircraft battalion whose initial task will be to learn the Iron Dome system.
 The future task of the new battalion would be to receive the Magic Wand system now being developed that is earmarked to provide a response to medium-range rockets.
 Israeli security officials believed that these two systems will significantly change how Israel deals with terrorist organizations and will even prompt them to find new threats with which to attack IDF soldiers and residents of southern Israel.

-Israel successfully tested its David's Sling defense system, also known as Magic Wand, local media reported 25 November 2012.
+Israel successfully tested its David's Sling defense system, also known in Hebrew as Magic Wand, local media reported 25 November 2012.
 Davidís Sling intercepted a test-fired mid-range missile in its first trial run of the kind, the Haaretz daily reported.
 The fact of the eistence of both programs had been public knowledge for some time, though there was no clear explanation as to the two names.

 |Join the GlobalSecurity.org mailing list|